-"When we at last definitely come into our kingdom by the aid of coups d etat prepared everywhere for one and the same day, after definitely acknowledged (and not a little time will pass before that comes about, perhaps even a whole century) we shall make it our task to see that against us such things as plots shall no longer exist."
+- The Coup: In the end the new global authority is to usurp power from all existing lesser authorities in a single day."When we at last definitely come into our kingdom by the aid of coups d etat prepared everywhere for one and the same day, after definitely acknowledged (and not a little time will pass before that comes about, perhaps even a whole century) we shall make it our task to see that against us such things as plots shall no longer exist."

-"We have demonstrated that progress will bring all the GOYIM to the sovereignty of reason.
+- Crushing the Populace: All opposition to the One World Order is to be eradicated, including its idealistic liberal pawns that helped bring about that order."We have demonstrated that progress will bring all the GOYIM to the sovereignty of reason.
 Our despotism will be precisely that; for it will know how, by wise severities, to pacificate all unrest, to cauterize liberalism out of all institutions."

 - Democracy Is Bad: Democracy is considered useful to the Elders' plans and promoted precisely because of its badness as a system, and because ideas of political freedom can be applied in order to overthrow defiant governments.

-- Devour The Dragon: In the end the Freemasons who loyally served the Elders will be eradicated by the same group they have brought about.
+- Devour the Dragon: In the end the Freemasons who loyally served the Elders will be eradicated by the same group they have brought about.

-"Throughout all Europe, and by means of relations with Europe, in other continents also, we must create ferments, discords and hostility...
+- Divide and Conquer: Global and civil discord is to be created in order to give the Elders leverage over all nations."Throughout all Europe, and by means of relations with Europe, in other continents also, we must create ferments, discords and hostility...
 Therein we gain a double advantage.
 In the first place we keep in check all countries, for they will know that we have the power whenever we like to create disorders or to restore order.
 All these countries are accustomed to see in us an indispensable force of coercion."

-"Who and what is in a position to overthrow an invisible force?
+- The Dragon: The Freemasons are meant to be this to the alleged authors.
+Through their manipulation of these Freemasons they are able to act without revealing themselves or leaving any obvious trails leading back to them."Who and what is in a position to overthrow an invisible force?
 And this is precisely what our force is.
 Gentile masonry blindly serves as a screen for us and our objects, but the plan of action of our force, even its very abiding-place, remains for the whole people an unknown mystery."

-"As you see, I found our despotism on right and duty: the right to compel the execution of duty is the direct obligation of a government which is a father for its subjects.
+- Despotism Justifies the Means: The ends of creating a tyrannical state ruled by a self-declared master race (the alleged authors) justify the means used to achieve it."As you see, I found our despotism on right and duty: the right to compel the execution of duty is the direct obligation of a government which is a father for its subjects.
 It has the right of the strong that it may use it for the benefit of directing humanity towards that order which is defined by nature, namely, submission...
 Everything in the world is in a state of submission, if not to man, then to circumstances or its own inner character, in all cases, to what is stronger.
 And so shall we be this something stronger for the sake of good."

 - Final Solution: Societies where "left-wing" ideas have grown too strong to be simply uprooted will have to be exterminated, sparing only those who will take up arms for their cause because Despotism Justifies the Means.

-"The principal guarantee of stability of rule is to confirm the aureole of power, and this aureole is attained only by such a majestic inflexibility of might as shall carry on its face the emblems of inviolability from mystical causes — from the choice of God.
+- Hero Antagonist: The Pope and the Tsar.
+Subverted as they were once antagonists but are no longer at the time of the Protocols' alleged authorship."The principal guarantee of stability of rule is to confirm the aureole of power, and this aureole is attained only by such a majestic inflexibility of might as shall carry on its face the emblems of inviolability from mystical causes — from the choice of God.
 Such was, until recent times, the Russian autocracy, the one and only serious foe we had in the world, without counting the Papacy."

-"It must be noted that men with bad instincts are more in number than the good, and therefore the best results in governing them are attained by violence and terrorisation, and not by academic discussions."
+- Hobbes Was Right: The first protocol is very strong on this trope; indeed it can almost be summarized as this."It must be noted that men with bad instincts are more in number than the good, and therefore the best results in governing them are attained by violence and terrorisation, and not by academic discussions."

 - Humans Are Morons: The natural status of all human beings other than the elevated superhuman Jews (like the alleged authors).

-"In order that our scheme may produce this result we shall arrange elections in favor of such presidents as have in their past some dark, undiscovered stain, some "Panama" or other - then they will be trustworthy agents for the accomplishment of our plans out of fear of revelations and from the natural desire of everyone who has attained power, namely, the retention of the privileges, advantages and honor connected with the office of president."
+- I Control My Minions Through...: Blackmail."In order that our scheme may produce this result we shall arrange elections in favor of such presidents as have in their past some dark, undiscovered stain, some "Panama" or other - then they will be trustworthy agents for the accomplishment of our plans out of fear of revelations and from the natural desire of everyone who has attained power, namely, the retention of the privileges, advantages and honor connected with the office of president."

 - Intellectually Supported Tyranny: Intellectuals are to be manipulated by careful maneuvering of scientific (or pseudoscientific) ideas and theories, lulling them into doing the bidding of the Elders by merely following their own ideas.